greenelab/deep-review/sections/04_study.md

 Their activity is frequently tissue- or context-specific.
 A substantial fraction of enhancers displays modest or no conservation across species.
-There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along with a spectrum [@doi:10.1016/j.tig.2015.05.007].
+There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@doi:10.1016/j.tig.2015.05.007].
 One study [@doi:10.1101/gr.173518.114] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
 Yet there